 Some students actually keep to a budget.
 I know this is true because I have had three of my own and they all struggled at the beginning, but eventually got it (for the most part).
 I admit, it was hard telling my daughter, as I watched her weekly allowance dwindle, that she better be a bit more cautious or stock up on peanut butter for her next few meals until her next allowance came.
-I knew though that the gift of teaching her to budget her money would be far more useful than the pain I was feeling saying so or even when she had to stay back when her friends headed out for sushi.
+I knew though that the gift of teaching her to budget her money would be far more useful than the pain I was feeling saying no or even when she had to stay back when her friends headed out for sushi.

-Check out Pocket Points, an app that allows students to earn points that can be used as $1 off at many restaurants like Insomnia Cookies, Little Greek, Burger U, Burger Fi, Menchies, 3 Native (which gives reward points), BWW and Pei Wei.
+Check out Pocket Points, an app that allows students to earn points that can be used as $1 off at many restaurants like Insomnia Cookies, Little Greek, Burger U, Burger Fi, Menchies, 3 Native (which gives reward points), Buffalo Wild Wings and Pei Wei.
 The best part of the app is that they earn points by opening the app and locking their phones during classes.
 There are even Double-Points on some days (Tuesdays).

+There is also the Stealz app that has deals at restaurants like Menchies, Habeneros, Moes, Cold Stone, Fuzzy’s Taco Shop, and Mellow Mushroom.
+Aldi is a super affordable grocery shopping center- you just need to bring a quarter to use a shopping cart and bring your own grocery bags.
 Eventually, they will find all the deals out there (Did I mention that the ice cream shop next to the Reflection Pond has $1 waffle cones on Wednesdays?) and when they can manage their money after college they will thank you.
 Well, they probably won’t thank you, but knowing they are eating and sticking to a reasonable budget is thanks enough for this mom.
 And by the way, don’t expect them to take you to these budget-friendly places when you visit.
 That is when they will be hoping for a meal at all the restaurants they presently can’t afford.